Last Updated on

 A blog description is a short summary of what your blog is about.
 In the context of SEO, we are talking about the meta description which shows up in search listings and social media shares.

+By the way, this is the meta tag.
 A Meta description tag is a special HTML meta tag that tells a computer, such as Google what the entire page is about.
 Here’s how it looks in code:

 With a custom blog description, you can say exactly what your page is about and stand out from other websites.
 This can help you get more clicks and better search rankings.